 - Clinical associate professor,

 - Research associate professor.

 For research scientists and associate research scientists, recommendations approved by the dean or director and executive committee are forwarded to the vice president for research for approval.
 At the UM-Dearborn and UM- Flint campuses, appointments are sent by the deans to that campus’ provost and vice chancellor for academic affairs, then to the chancellor, and finally to the president.
 The Board of Regents approves and appoints members of the instructional faculty with the rank of associate or full professor.
-Appointments of other members of the instructional faculty are reported to the board (Chapter VI.
-Schools and Colleges: Program Definitions bylaw 5.08).
+Appointments of other members of the instructional faculty are reported to the board (Chapter V: The Faculties and Academic Staff bylaw 5.08).